httpwg/http-extensions/draft-ietf-httpbis-client-cert-field.md

 before dispatching that request to the backend application.
 Otherwise, a client could inject its own values that would appear to the backend to have come from the TTRP.
-Although numerous other methods of detecting/preventing field injection are possible; such as the use of a unique secret value as part of the field name or value or the application of a signature, HMAC, or AEAD, there is no common general mechanism.
+Although numerous other methods of detecting/preventing field injection are possible, such as the use of a unique secret value as part of the field name or value or the application of a signature, HMAC, or AEAD, there is no common general mechanism.
 The potential problem of client field injection is not at all unique to the functionality of this document,